Agriculture and Allied Sector

 Some of the major reforms and structural issues like rationalization of subsidies on inputs, institutional reforms relating to rural credit, opening of lease market in land, popularization of Integrated Pest Management (IPM) and Integrated Nutrient Management (INM), strengthening of post harvest handling processing, storage/cold storage and marketing facilities, strengthening of Dairy Cooperatives, review of policy on deep sea fishing etc. need to be addressed.

-Sugarcane production follows a cycle of highs & lows putting the sugarcane based industries into uncertainty.
+Sugarcane production follows a cycle of highs and lows putting the sugarcane based industries into uncertainty.
 Sugar industry though de-licensed, still continues with lot of regulations and controls, including the levy on sugar, release of free sale sugar quotas, distribution and pricing of molasses, etc. Natural growth of Khandsari has also been blocked by unimaginative and unfavourable production policies which are neither in the interest of farmers nor even consumers.
 All these controls should be done away with as they have been hampering the growth of industry.
 The era of chronic shortages of sugar being over and the emergence of free trade regime under WTO make it more imperative than ever before that the industry is allowed to develop its own strength in terms of efficient production having competitive costs, quality and value addition, if it has to survive.

 Application of frontier sciences like bio-technology, remote sensing technology, post harvest management and processing technologies, energy saving technologies and technology for environment protection, need to be encouraged in the national research system as well as proprietary research.